Magnesium can help to:

 Magnesium for energy

 Magnesium can help to improve energy levels as it is required by the mitochondria to make energy in the body.
 Magnesium is a crucial nutrient needed to use glucose by helping to convert glucose to ATP (the body’s usable form of energy).

-One of the reasons why someone may feel fatigued or tired can be due to a deficiency in magnesium.
-Magnesium malate is a form of magnesium to help with energy production.
+One reason why someone may feel fatigued can be due to a lack of magnesium.
+Magnesium malate is a form of magnesium that helps with energy production.

 Magnesium and stress